drnil/instant/README.md

 For testing purposes, there is a file of synthetic spike train data, `synthetic-spike-train.txt`.

-Metadata are saved as `.mat`-files and can be loaded sparately into INSTANT.
+Metadata are saved as `.mat`-files and can be loaded independently into INSTANT.

 Fourteen recorded sample spike trains are available separately at DOI [10.1103/physreve.103.022407](http://doi.org/10.1103/physreve.103.022407)